 The Challenge

 An attempt to complete the fastest ever circumnavigation of the globe in a powerboat for the much coveted UIM World Record.
-The team will also use the latest technological advances to make sure the voyage is also the most sustainable record attempt by utilising a new eco-fuel, that slash emissions and will revolutionise the marine sector.
+The team will also use the latest technological advances to make sure the voyage is also the most sustainable record attempt by utilising a new eco-fuel, that cuts emissions and will revolutionise the marine sector.

 The Route